astronomer/docs/software/install-airgapped.md

 If you have complex regulatory requirements, you might need to use an internally-approved Ingress controller and disable Astronomer's integrated controller.
 You'll configure this detail later in the installation.

-## Step 4: Choose and configure the base domain {#choose-and-configure-the-base-domain}
+## Step 4: Choose and configure a base domain {#choose-and-configure-the-base-domain}

 When you install Astronomer Software, it will create a variety of services that your users will access to manage, monitor, and run Airflow.